-South Dakota · UFT
+South Dakota · UPH

 Upholstery & Fabric Cleaning Certification in South Dakota

-NISCR's Upholstery & Fabric Cleaning (UFT) certification is available online and self-paced with a same-day certificate for South Dakota professionals.
+NISCR's Upholstery & Fabric Cleaning (UPH) certification is available online and self-paced with a same-day certificate for South Dakota professionals.
 Learn safe cleaning methods for delicate fabrics, furniture, and auto interiors exposed to dust, salt, and winter wear in the Mount Rushmore State.
 This credential lets you expand beyond carpets into higher-margin upholstery work.

 100% online & self-paced — your certificate the same day, anywhere in South Dakota.